Quantum Conundrum: Reception

 Quantum Conundrum received generally favorable reviews from critics.
 Aggregating review websites GameRankings and Metacritic gave the Xbox 360 version 79.58% and 76/100, the PC version 78.15% and 77/100 and the PlayStation 3 version 76.36% and 79/100.
 Destructoid gave Quantum Conundrum a perfect 10/10 score, claiming that "you are an idiot if you don't buy Quantum Conundrum."
 Game Informer gave it an 8.5/10, while praising the game saying "With its physics-warping mechanics, thoughtful brainteasers, and playful atmosphere, Quantum Conundrum should appeal to the legions of Portal fanatics."
-Bob Mackey of 1UP gave the game a B-, but stated: "But even in a vacuum, Conundrum's brilliant moments are hampered by an inconsistent world, an emphasis on performance rather than ingenuity, and a level of humor that wouldn't be out of place at your local pre-school."
-Some may complain that it's not as funny or as clever as Valve's hit series, but Quantum Conundrum is a unique experience that deserves attention nonetheless."
+Bob Mackey of 1UP.com gave the game a B−, but stated: "But even in a vacuum, Conundrum's brilliant moments are hampered by an inconsistent world, an emphasis on performance rather than ingenuity, and a level of humor that wouldn't be out of place at your local pre-school."
+Some may complain that it's not as funny or as clever as Portal, but Quantum Conundrum is a unique experience that deserves attention nonetheless."
 IGN gave Quantum Conundrum an 8/10, praising the clever puzzles but criticizing "lack-luster" environments and the game's ending.

 Legacy

 Square Enix announced in June 2012 that it was working with iam8bit to develop an advertising campaign, which is a spoof of a television game show based on the game, entitled The Super Dimensional Quantum Learning's Problems and Solutions Gametime Spectacular!!.
-The show is hosted by G4 TV's Kevin Pereira.
+The show is hosted by G4TV's Kevin Pereira.
 There are four episodes produced, each dealing with a different dimension.
 The shows involve putting players into scenarios based on the alternate dimensions from the game.